matthewcarlin/google_analytics_phonegap_2.5/README.md

 Google Analytics Plugin for Cordova/Phonegap 2.5+

+Instructions

-1.Make sure you are running Cordova(PhoneGap) 1.5.0
+Make sure you are running Cordova(PhoneGap) 1.5.0

-2. Drag and drop the GoogleAnalytics folder from Finder to your Plugins folder in XCode, using "Create groups for any added folders"
+Drag and drop the GoogleAnalytics folder from Finder to your Plugins folder in XCode, using "Create groups for any added folders"

-3.Include the CFNetwork framework in your project and link against libsqlite3.0.dylib.
+Include the CFNetwork framework in your project and link against libsqlite3.0.dylib.

-4. Add the .js files to your www folder on disk, and add reference(s) to the .js files as tags in your html file(s)
+Add the .js files to your www folder on disk, and add reference(s) to the .js files as tags in your html file(s)

-5. Add new entry <plugin name="googleAnalyticsPlugin" value="GoogleAnalyticsPlugin" /> to config.xml
+Add new entry <plugin name="googleAnalyticsPlugin" value="GoogleAnalyticsPlugin" /> to config.xml

-6. Add google-analytics.com string to ExternalHosts array in project_name_.plist
+Add google-analytics.com string to ExternalHosts array in project_name_.plist